sentinel-hub/eo-learn-examples/GEM-ML/Example_Treecurrent/README.md

 ## Treecurrent
-This example showcases the prediction of vegetation growth using a recurrent network and `eolearn`.
+This example showcases the prediction of vegetation growth using a recurrent network.
 Using eight consecutive observations with at least two weeks time difference as input, a Convolutional LSTM predicts the **NDVI** of the 9th observation.